On the Stochastic-Quantum Correspondence: A unification of classical and quantum mechanics

 where the superscript $\mathcal{S}$ refers to the system alone and $\mathcal{E}$ to the environment.
 Then, marginalising over the configurations $e$ of the environment, and remembering that the probability is given by the modulus square of the wavefunction (Born's rule), one gets that the probability for the system alone is given by:

 Then, by unitarity, the sum over $e$ gives $\delta_{e(i'_1),e(i'_2)}$.
 Here, in \cite{Correspondence}, it is implicitly assumed that $\delta_{e'(i'_1),e'(i'_2)}=\delta_{i'_1,i'_2}$, so that you get:

 so that a division event appears, since the evolution can now be computed from the time $t_0$.
 But $\delta_{e'(i'_1),e'(i'_2)}=\delta_{i'_1,i'_2}$ is only the case if $e'(i'_1)=e'(i'_2) \iff i'_1=i'_2$.
-However, the left-to-right implication need not be the case.
+However, the left-to-right implication need not be the case\footnote{The right-to-left implication is always the case as long as the environment configuration is only characterised by the system configuration, which we assume here.}.
 In particular, it could be that the environment has the same configuration for many different configurations of the system.
-For example, for an environment smaller (with less degrees of freedom) than the system itself, there will necessarily be different configurations of the system with the same environment configuration.
-Arguably, an "environment" must have (many) more degrees of freedom than the system in question, but it may still be the case that the left-to-right implication doesn't hold for larger environments than the system. \\\\ To quantify this more precisely, we can calculate the probability of repeating environment configurations for different system configurations.
-Let $n$ and $m$ be the number of degrees of freedom of $\mathcal{S}$ and $\mathcal{E}$, respectively.
+For example, for an environment smaller (with fewer degrees of freedom) than the system itself, there will necessarily be different configurations of the system with the same environment configuration.
+Arguably, an ``environment'' must have (many) more degrees of freedom than the system in question, but it may still be the case that the left-to-right implication doesn't hold for environments larger than the system. \\\\ We are now interested in quantifying how probable it is for a very big environment (in comparison to the system) to have the implication $e'(i'_1)=e'(i'_2) \iff i'_1=i'_2$.
+This means that for different system configurations, different environment configurations correspond to them.
+So we could imagine randomly assigning an environment configuration to each system configuration and calculating the probability of repeating environment configurations --that is, having different system configurations assigned to the same environment configuration. \\\\ Let $n$ and $m$ be the number of possible configurations of $\mathcal{S}$ and $\mathcal{E}$, respectively.
 Then, the total amount of possible environment configuration assignments to the $n$ system configurations is $m^n$, whereas the probability of having $n$ \textit{different} environment assignments (when drawn randomly) is $m\cdot(m-1)\cdots(m-n+1)=\frac{m!}{(m-n)!}$.
 Therefore, the said probability is:

 We can rewrite it as:

 In the limit $m\gg n$: